22.1 Judging a Wide

 22.6 Penalty for a Wide

 A penalty of one run shall be awarded instantly on the call of Wide ball.
-Unless the call is revoked, see 22.3, this penalty shall stand even if a batsman is dismissed, and shall be in addition to any other runs scored, any boundary allowance and any other runs awarded for penalties.
+Unless the call is revoked, see 22.3, this penalty shall stand even if a batter is dismissed, and shall be in addition to any other runs scored, any boundary allowance and any other runs awarded for penalties.

 22.7 Runs resulting from a Wide – how scored

-All runs completed by the batsmen or a boundary allowance, together with the penalty for the Wide, shall be scored as Wide balls.
+All runs completed by the batters or a boundary allowance, together with the penalty for the Wide, shall be scored as Wide balls.
 Apart from any award of 5 Penalty runs, all runs resulting from a Wide shall be debited against the bowler.